albert-projects/python-wp-autoposts/README.md

 ---

-<p>Web scraping by Python and create post with WordPress RestAPI.</p>
+<p>Automatic web scraping by Python and schedule create post with WordPress RestAPI.</p>
 <p>This open project is made available under the following terms and conditions:</p>
 <ul>
 <li><strong>Academic and Technical Exchange Usage Only:</strong> This project is intended solely for academic and technical exchange purposes.
 It is provided to facilitate learning, research, and collaboration within academic and technical communities.</li>